top of page

 What if she still doesn’t clean her room?

-If your teenager is unwilling to abide by your clearly-defined rule to keep her room clean, then the parent removes selected items from her room (with the teenager not present).
+If your teenager is unwilling to abide by your clearly defined rule to keep her room clean, the parent removes selected items from her room (with the teenager absent).
 When she confronts you about the missing items, say, “I’m making it easier for you to keep your room clean.”
 Do not argue with her about it.
-Do not debate or rationalize or defend your decision.
+Do not debate, rationalize, or defend your decision.
 Return the items when she demonstrates sufficient responsibility to obey the rule.

 If you keep telling your son to stop hitting his sister before stopping him from hitting her a third time, then you are teaching your son it is okay for him to ignore you the first two times.